danascript/ice-blue-dark-theme/README.md

 # Ice Blue Dark Theme

-After I couldn't find a theme I like, as anyone would do, I created my own :)
+Since I couldn't find a theme I like, as anyone would do, I created my own :)

 A dark theme made with frontend libraries' code in mind.